aimms/function-reference/elementary-computational-operations/set-related-functions/findusedelements.rst

     s_productsRequired := data { p1, p2, p4, p5 } ;

-In the listing file.
+in the listing file.

-And the code:
+And the code

 .. code-block:: aimms